X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Experiments

+A striking visual signature distinguishes certain models: alternating dark--light \emph{checkerboard} textures in which adjacent difficulty bins exhibit sharply different accuracy.
+This pattern is most prominent in QwQ and, to a lesser extent, o4-mini.
+On GSM8K the checkerboard is virtually absent; on MATH it appears mildly; on Chemistry it intensifies (especially in the Time\;vs.\;Complexity and Time\;vs.\;Space columns); and on Physics it becomes severe.
 We interpret this instability as evidence that chain-of-thought reasoning strategies are \emph{brittle with respect to small perturbations in problem structure}: certain parameter combinations happen to align with the model's reasoning templates and succeed, while nearby combinations fall into blind spots and fail.
 As task difficulty increases, the probability of any single reasoning step going astray grows, amplifying the oscillatory behaviour.
-In contrast, the strongest models, ChatGPT-5, display markedly smoother, more uniform colour distributions across all dimension pairs, indicating lower sensitivity to structural variation.
-This \textbf{uniformity of the capability surface}, rather than peak accuracy on any single slice, may be the most reliable indicator of robust reasoning capability.
+In contrast, the strongest models, GPT-5, display markedly smoother, more uniform color distributions across all dimensions pairs, indicating lower sensitivity to structural variation.
+This \emph{uniformity of the capability surface}, rather than peak accuracy on any single slice, may be the most reliable indicator of robust reasoning capability.